Devon Daniels/Red Beast Morpher Ranger

 - Badass Bookworm: In the first episode, he proves that he's more than a scientist in a labcoat when he picks up a gun and helps against the evil avatars.
 This foreshadows him becoming the Gold Ranger.

-- Child Prodigy: He joined Grid Battleforce at the age of six and is currently the chief scientist.
+- Child Prodigy: He joined Grid Battleforce at the age of six and is currently their chief scientist.

 - Chrome Champion: He becomes the Gold Ranger in the eighth episode.

-- Foregone Conclusion: See the spoiler tag?
-He carries on a fine tradition as it pertains to Mission Control.
+- Foregone Conclusion: He carries on a fine tradition as it pertains to Mission Control.

 - Gadgeteer Genius: He's the one that created all the gear for the Rangers this season.